Gabegi/agentic-retrieval-chunking/docs/260721/refactoring-steps.md

 (to get a blob client) but that inverts the usual layering and was flagged as the one arrow likely to age badly — fixed by moving the port to `Domain` instead.
 `Indexing.Csv`/`Indexing.Pdf` reference `Domain`, `Infrastructure`, `Observability`.
-`AgenticRagApp` (host) references all five, is the only place that wires `Infrastructure`'s `BlobArtifactStore` against `Observability`'s consumers, and is the only composition root.
+`AgenticRagApp.FunctionApp` (host) references all five, is the only place that wires `Infrastructure`'s `BlobArtifactStore` against `Observability`'s consumers, and is the only composition root.